algorandfoundation/specs/dev/partkey.md

 - _P_$_{k_{i}}$ is a 14,344-bit string represents the Falcon ephemeral public key.

-- hash: is a subsetsum hash function
+- hash: is the SUBSET-SUM hash function as defined in the [Algorand Cryptographic Primitives Specification](Crypto.md)

 #### Signatures